 Do cats eat vegetables in the wild?

-While dogs and cats are both mammals and are part of the group called “Carnivora”.
+Dogs and cats are both mammals and are part of the group called “Carnivora”.
+That means they’ve evolved over the eons to eat meat.
 Dogs developed genes that allow them to digest starches so they can eat both plants and animals.
-Cats or Felidae as a species don’t have those genes.
+Cats or Felidae as a species, don’t have those genes.
 Those genes provide the digestive enzymes to digest things other than meat.
 Cats are a “obligate carnivore”.
 This means your feline is a true carnivore that require nutrients found in raw meat aka animal flesh.
 Yes, it can be cooked.

 What do cats eat in the wild?